-Children with special needs are more dependent on the help of other persons, especially their family members.
-Therefore, the State must support children with special needs and their families as much as possible.
+Children with individual needs are more dependent on the help of other persons, especially their family members.
+Therefore, the State must support children with individual needs and their families as much as possible.
 This obligation is closely connected to the child’s human right to social and economic support and protection, the right to health and the right to education.

 Inclusion in society

-The State must ensure that children with special needs are included in society as much as possible.
-This may require special attention and assistance, for example, specifically designed education programs for children with special needs, the help of an assistant and activities in public day centres.
+The State must ensure that children with individual needs are included in society as much as possible.
+This may require attention and assistance, for example, specifically designed education programs for children with individual needs, the help of an assistant and activities in public day centres.
 Inclusion within society requires State support too for facilitating the necessary technical means, such as access for persons with disability to education and health institutions, public transport etc.

 Children with severe disability may be entrusted to the care of special institutions only in very exceptional cases and when the best interests of the child require this.
 An example is where the parents or close family relatives cannot provide the care needed for the child’s health and development.